crankycyclops/trogdord/README.md

 # Trogdord

 A TCP server built on top of the Trogdor++ library for the purpose of hosting one or more multi-player games.
+This is part of the [Trogdor++](https://github.com/crankycyclops/trogdor-pp) project.

 ## Introduction